Kousika1/hagrid/README.md

+ Modified the exchange subgraph only(https://github.com/Kousika1/bsctestnet-subgraph/tree/main/subgraphs/exchange). <br />
+ Please replace the source address and FACTORY_ADDRESS for running.

 # PancakeSwap Subgraph

 TheGraph exposes a GraphQL endpoint to query the events and entities within the Binance Smart Chain and PancakeSwap ecosystem.